fugue/example-tf-circleci-part-2/README.md

 Here, in part 2, we'll add a new component to the front of the pipeline:

-- [Regula](https://github.com/fugue/regula): Evaluate Terraform infrastructure as code for compliance
+- [Regula](https://github.com/fugue/regula): Evaluate Terraform infrastructure-as-code for compliance

 Our open source tool [Regula](https://github.com/fugue/regula) uses the [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) engine to check Terraform plans against a library of compliance policies.
-These policies are written in [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), OPA's query language.
+The policy-as-code is written in [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), OPA's query language.

 With the addition of Regula, the pipeline demonstrates end-to-end security and compliance.
 Regula validates resource configuration pre-deployment and Fugue ensures it stays compliant post-deployment.